jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---introduction.md

 - Documentation
 - Testing and QA

-### Making a list
+### Making a detailed list

+Thinkg about these areas of focus helps me get started with making a detailed list.

-We did a brainstorm about `ember-api-docs` and came up with the following list:
+Chris Thoburn and I did a brainstorm about `ember-api-docs` and came up with the following list:

 - Upgrade Ember and Ember data versions
 - Run some codemods for Octane